everything you need to know about menstrual cups

 comparison to disposable products

-Unlike pads and tampons, menstrual cups generate minimal waste and don't contribute significantly to the growing plastic pollution problem.
+Unlike tampons and pads, menstrual cups generate minimal waste and contribute to reducing plastic pollution.

-conclusion: why menstrual discs are the better option
+conclusion: why menstrual discs may be the better option